sgmurphy/wordpress-plugins/image-optimization/readme.txt

 3. Image Optimizer - Bulk Actions and Individual Actions in the Media Library

 == Changelog ==
+= 1.5.2 - 2024-08-21 =
+* New: Implemented a solution for site URL update
+* Tweak: Added an fallback for AVIF dimensions calculation when coming from 3rd party solution
+* Tweak: Added asynchronous size calculation for large image galleries
+* Tweak: Updated plugin CTAs on the plugins page
+* Fix: File extension issues
+* Fix: Optimization button stuck on edge cases
+* Fix: Stats calculation for the total/optimized count on edge cases

 = 1.5.1 - 2024-07-29 =
 * Fix: Optimized on upload not working in edge cases